Redblueflame/rfcs/rfc/xxxx-experimental-features.md

 - Neglected issue (An issue that did not get a response for at least 14 days after a question was asked)
 - TODO: Add more closed reasons.

+### **Feature**
+A feature in the current context is an indentifier following guidelines:
+- Only contains lowercase alphanumeric character, and hyphens
+- Is unique among other features
+- Explains in a short form the format of the feature
+- As a guideline, a feature should not be longer than 32 characters unless the feature name cannot be shorter without overlaps.

+A feature is the identifier used for experimental code, and is used to enable the features wanted.

+By convention, the feature name is the text after the identifier in the initial RFC's name.

 ## Lifetime of experimental code

 A module or API is considered experimental once it got merged in the main repository and stays as one until its stabilization.